heddendorp/section-app-client/legacy-app/apps/tumi-functions/readme.md

 ## Next Steps

 - `npm install -g firebase-tools` - Install the [Firebase CLI](https://firebase.google.com/docs/cli)
-- `firebase login` - Authenticate the Firebase CLI
+- `firebase login` - UiAuthenticate the Firebase CLI
 - `firebase use --add` - Add your Firebase Project as a target to `.firebaserc`
 - You do not need to `npm install` in the app project directory, but can still add and run custom npm scripts to the app `package.json` if you wish